jkruppa/virDisco/README.md

 ### Dependencies

 In the first step a `program_list` object including all the path to the program exectuables must be generated.
-The following programs are needed for the viralDetectTools.
+The following programs are needed for the virDisco.

 1. Bowtie2 DNA mapper http://bowtie-bio.sourceforge.net/bowtie2/index.shtml
 2. Star mapper \[optional\] https://github.com/alexdobin/STAR